 Freemasons are taught to practise charity and to care, not only for one another, but also for the community as a whole both by charitable giving and by voluntary efforts and works as individuals.
 Masonic charity ranges from buying a birthday gift for the widow of a deceased member to supporting disaster relief agencies in their work in times of need.

 Each Lodge has a Charity Steward who encourages the members of his Lodge to give and he, in turn, is supported by the Provincial Charity Team (see link).
-The moneys thus raised are applied to local, Provincial or the Four Central Masonic Charities (see link).
+The moneys thus raised are applied to local, Provincial or the Masonic Charitable Foundation (see link).

 Unlike many other organisations, Freemasons never ask the general public for money, nor do they make street collections or public appeals.
 The vast majority of the enormous sums raised by Freemasons each year come from their own resources; largely by regular monthly giving which the Lodge Charity Steward will be pleased to arrange.